spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ## Allow operation on certain conditions

-Many a times you might want a user to perform a particular operation only when certain conditions are met.
-For example, a user can edit a post only if it is uploaded by him.
+Many times you might want a user to perform a particular operation only when certain conditions are met.
+For example, a user can edit a post only his posts.
 Another use case might be allowing a user to read a profile only if it is public or the user is following him (Instagram problem).
-Such conditions might require you to check the value of certain fields from the incoming request or from the database.
+Such conditions might require you to check the value of certain fields from the incoming request or the database.
 Or it can be a custom validation altogether.
-The security rules in Space Cloud are made keeping this flexibility in mind.
+The security rules in Space Cloud are made, keeping this flexibility in mind.

 ### Match incoming requests
-This rule is used to allow a certain request only when a certain condition has been met and all the variables required for matching are present in the request itself.
-Each CRUD request contains certain variable (`auth`, `find`, `update`, `doc`, `op`) present in the `args` object.
-Generally this rule is used to match the input parameters (like the where clause or certain fields in the document to be inserted) with the auth object.
-It can also be used for role based authentication.
+This rule is used to allow a certain request only when a certain condition has been met, and all the variables required for matching are present in the request itself.
+Each CRUD request contains a certain variable (`auth`, `find`, `update`, `doc`, `op`) present in the `args` object.
+Generally, this rule is used to match the input parameters (like the where clause or certain fields in the document to be inserted) with the auth object.
+It can also be used for role-based authentication.

 The basic syntax looks like this: